 There are two major groups of asbestos:

 The major difference between serpentine and amphiboles is related to their chemical composition, acid-resistant properties, and their effects on human health.

 Chrysotile asbestos does not persist in the lungs after inhalation; it is quickly eliminated by the body.
-A prolonged exposure to high concentrations of chrysotile fibers is required for the clinical manifestation of pulmonary damage to appear.
+Prolonged exposure to high concentrations of chrysotile fibers is required for the clinical manifestation of pulmonary damage to appear.
 In the past, such high exposures were frequent; it is no longer the case today.
 Today, chrysotile is the only asbestos fiber commercialized, and still imported into the US.
-A trip to your local hardware store will demonstrate the continued use of asbestos, go to the area with roof patching material and read the ingredients.
+A trip to your local hardware store will demonstrate the continued use of asbestos, go to the area with roof patching material, and read the ingredients.

 Asbestos was used extensively in the past in building materials for its thermal insulating properties, and fire resistance.
 It was also used in industrial products, and automotive parts and components because of its strengthening properties.

 People have used asbestos for a long time.
 One of its earliest known usages was in Egypt.
 The queen would amuse guests by tossing an asbestos woven table cloth into the fireplace.
 The table cloth would not burn but all the food and drink stains would disappear leaving the table cloth like new.

 Today most products made do not contain asbestos.
 Those few products which still contain asbestos that could be inhaled are required to be labeled as such.
 However, until the 1980s, many types of building products and insulation materials were used in buildings containing asbestos.
 Common building products that might have contained asbestos in the past include:

 Stage Lighting Cord